ora-io/awesome-ora/README.md

 ## 🗺️ zkGraph Ecosystem

+_A List of zkGraphs Built by Hyper Oracle and Community._

 - [zkGraph Examples](https://github.com/hyperoracle/zkgraph/tree/b9fe1a6c2efd7e6a5793c47799da8745c1c748c4/example): A list of zkGraphs, including Uniswap Price Calculation, zkAutomation-based zkGraph, and multi-address based zkGraph.
 This is the implementation by Hyper Oracle.
 - [zkUsecases](https://github.com/LiRiu/zkUsecases): A list of zkGraphs, including SeaPort Trading Activity, and USDT Transfer Volume Per Block.
 This is displayed on Hyper Oracle's [use case page](https://www.hyperoracle.io/app/cases).
-- [Marine](https://github.com/LiRiu/zkCompound/): A zkGraph for liquidation on Compound Protocol.
+- [Marine](https://github.com/hyperoracle/marine/): A zkGraph for liquidation on Compound Protocol.
 This is tracking 15+ addresses, and 90+ events at the same time.
 - [zkToken](https://github.com/hyperoracle/zkToken): A zkGraph as ERC20 token monitor.
 This monitors whether there is any selling or pumping behavior in the whale account, and then issue an alert signal.

 ## 📜 [ERC-6150](https://eips.ethereum.org/EIPS/eip-6150) & [ERC-7007](https://eips.ethereum.org/EIPS/eip-7007)

+_Protocols Adopts Standards Contributed by Hyper Oracle._

 - [ZenetikNFT](https://ethglobal.com/showcase/zenetiknft-1ph5r): A ERC-7007-based AIGC-NFT project.
 This utilizes genetic AI to breed new NFT images.

 ## 🔧 Other Contribution by Hyper Oracle

+_Hyper Oracle's Contribution to General Web3, Blockchain, and Crypto Space._

 ### World Supercomputer